dave-prog/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 - A function that concatenates two strings.

 ### 1. strncat
-- A function that concatenates two strings and number.
+- A function that concatenates two strings using number of bytes.

+### 2. strncpy
+- A function that copies a string using number of bytes.